 Attorney SEO companies specialize in creating high-quality, optimized content for law firms.
 The best law firm SEO companies will have legal professionals at the helm of this process.

 At LawRank, we put the “law” in law firm content marketing.
 Our founder holds a JD.
 Our content development department is run and staffed exclusively by licensed attorneys.
-And, our content is exclusively written by attorneys, JDs, and other people with real-life experience with the law.
+And, our legal content writers are attorneys, JDs, and other people with real-life experience with the law.